robgraessle/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 10. Similarly, from the same menu, add a Gateway Out block to the design.

-11. From the Utilites menu, under the Code Generation menu, add the Vitis Model Composer Hub block used to define the FPGA technology.
+11. From the Utilites menu, under the Code Generation menu, add the Vitis Model Composer Hub block (used to define the FPGA technology) to your Simulink design.

 12. Finally, make a copy of one of the existing Spectrum Analyzer blocks, and rename the instance to Spectrum Analyzer HDL by clicking the instance name label and editing the text.